 Making Family Gatherings Easier for Seniors Who Can’t Hear

 Family gatherings are a wonderful opportunity to come together with the people you love, however, for someone with hearing loss, large gatherings can be overwhelming.

-One-third of people over the age of 70 have a form of hearing loss, and some members of your family may not be open to sharing their struggle.
+Speak in a clear, concise manner without overemphasizing.
+It is a common mistake for people to speak excessively slowly to a person with hearing loss, which can lead to unnecessary hurt embarrassment and hurt feelings.
+In fact, exaggerated speech may even make it more difficult for the person to hear what you are saying, as words can sound distorted.
+If the person is having trouble understanding what you are saying, try rephrasing your words rather than repeating them.
+Sometimes saying something in a different way can be less complicated and make it easier for him or her to understand you.
 Avid A Place for Mom reader, Wayne W., has worn hearing aids for 33 years and suggests that rather than rephrasing your words, you continue to repeat your message.
-As someone with hearing difficulty, he explains that he uses a combination of listening, speech-reading and guessing to understand what is being communicated to him.
+As someone with hearing difficulty, he explains that he uses a combination of listening and speech-reading to understand what is being communicated to him.
 If the person repeats what they are saying, he can confirm some guesses and correct others; however, if the person rephrases, he must begin guessing all over again.

 Seniors have lots of legitimate reasons for not wearing their hearing aids or other hearing devices.
 Often, the cause comes down to simple discomfort.
 Help ensure that the senior is wearing the hearing aid properly, the volume level is adequate and that it fits properly.
 If they complain about any of these issues you should get them in touch with their doctor or audiologist so that modifications can be made, or their hearing can be checked to identify any additional loss or problems.

-How can you include loved ones with hearing loss in family gatherings?
-Share your tips and personal experiences with us in the comments below.
+How can you include senior loved ones who can’t hear at family gatherings?
+Share your stories and tips with us in the comments below.